 - That abortion, homosexuality is sin, as are adultery, pedophilia and bestiality.

-If you agree to this statement of faith and want to participate in the forum, then please contact Diane Sellner at the email address below or in group membership request in profile settings.
+If you agree to this statement of faith and want to participate in the forum, then please contact Diane S at the email address [email protected] or PM on forum.
 She is the administrator of the Evangelical Board and will grant you posting privileges for that board.

 Two more points